 Roasted rosemary rainbow carrots are the perfect side dish for any meal.
-Seasoned with garlic, rosemary, salt, and pepper, these little babies are the perfect combination of savory with just a hint of sweetness.
-They’re perfect for holidays as well as weeknight meals.
+Seasoned with garlic, rosemary, salt, and pepper, these little babies are the perfect flavor combination of savory with just a hint of sweetness.
+They’re perfect for holidays (like a Thanksgiving side dish or Christmas) as well as weeknight meals.

 Disclosure: This post contains affiliate links for your convenience.
 As an Amazon Associate, I earn from qualifying purchases.

 Roasted Rainbow Carrots

 There is something fun about colored carrots at the dinner table.
 They’re festive, they’re beautiful to look at, and picky eaters love them (or, at least some of them do).
 For instance, my 4 year old picky eater prefers the purple ones.

 What I love about the simplicity of this recipe is that almost anyone can eat them.
 They’re gluten-free, dairy-free, paleo, vegan, and a delicious Whole30 side dish.

 Unless you’re allergic to carrots or can’t tolerate the herbs, there are no restrictions that make it an easy win for when you’re hosting dinner and want to do something a little extra with your vegetables (without any fuss of course).

 What’s the difference between rainbow carrots and orange carrots?